toddhorner/AFT/states/NV.md

 **NO**

 1. None identified in statute or official planning document.
 Emailed Skip Canfield to verify.
 Also emailed NV chapter of the APA.

+2. From correspondence with Skip Scanfield:
+    >The State has not specifically adopted these policies, rather, Nevada Revised Statutes section 278 enables local jurisdictions to adopt policies and ordinances that address a wide range of planning topics.

 ---